 A barrier as the first point of contact

-Turnstiles are a must for anyone entering your premises.
-They are two-, three- or four-armed turnstiles that must be passed on foot on entering and leaving your premises.
+Full height turnstiles constitute a mandatory passageway for anyone entering your premises.
+They are two-, three- or four-armed turnstiles that must be passed on foot when entering and leaving your premises.
 There are also special models for cyclists.

 Do you want to temporarily secure your building or site with access control?
 For example, because you are organizing an event or because you are temporarily without a receptionist.
 Mobile access control offers possibilities.
 There is also a mobile version of different models.
-For example, there are mobile barriers, mobile bill tickers, mobile and mobile turnstiles.
+For example, there are mobile barriers, half height turnstiles, and mobile turnstiles.
 All are easy to transport, install and remove.

 Access control at the door

 There is also access control that is not placed outside, but inside your building.
 An extra passage to enter the rest of the building.
 Banks and media companies, for example, use this as extra security.
-Access control at the door includes security portals, billboards and access lanes.
+With access control at the door you can think of security portals, half height turnstiles and access lanes.